Maruli Simanjuntak

 General Maruli Simanjuntak (born 24 February 1970), is an officer of the Indonesian Army who has served as Chief of Staff of the Indonesian Army since 29 November 2023, replacing General Agus Subiyanto.

 Maruli is a graduate of the Military Academy in 1992 from the infantry branch (Kopassus) and the Cakra Combat Detachment.
-His last position is Commander of Army Strategic Reserve Command (Kostrad).
+His last position was Commander of Army Strategic Reserve Command (Kostrad).